novotnyj/failed-runs-monitor/README.md

 - `maxRunTimeSecs` - Integer, If provided, then runs running longer than `maxRunTimeSecs` are considered as failed

 Note: If you want to receive slack notifications then both `slackApiKey` and `slackChannel` have to provided.

+### Ignored input

+Use this option if you need some runs to be ignored by monitoring.
+Ie: you want to ignore test runs - add `testRun: true` to the input of your actor and set `ignoredInput` to `{ "testRun": true }` and this run will be skipped.

+### JSON Schema

+Every dataset item will be checked using JSON schema given in `schema`.